In recent years, even school leaders have labelled the performance tables published the government "baffling".

-New 9-1 grading system
+The 9-1 grading system replaces A*-E grades

-Summer 2017 saw the first set of results from the new, tougher GSCEs in English language, literature and maths published for many schools.
-This was the start of the old A*-G grading system being replaced with new gradings from 9-1, with more 9-1 GCSE qualifications following in 2018 and 2019, and a fully intregrated system by 2020.
+2017 saw the first set of results from the new, tougher GSCEs in English language, literature and maths published for many schools.
+This was the start of the old A*-G grading system being replaced with new gradings from 9-1, with the more 9-1 GCSE qualifications following in 2018 and 2019, and a fully intregrated system by 2020.

 Under the new system, 1 is the lowest grade and 9 is the highest.

-So far, so tricky to compare.
+So far, so tricky to compare new numbers with old grades.

 Furthermore, the new 9-1 numbers do not correspond evenly with the old A*-G system.